 The technological revolution has been accompanied by rising inequality.
-Workers are

-The 20 jobs most and least likely to be replaced by automation getting a smaller share of total income.
+Workers are getting a smaller share of total income.
 Even people with better education and training who can work more productively may not receive commensurate rewards in income, stability or social recognition.